microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#4472 - Windows Terminal Session Management.md

 #### Running commands in a new window:`wt --session -1`

-If the user passes an invalid ID to the `--session` parameter, then we'll always create a new window for that commandline, regardless of the value of `glomToLastWindow`.
+If the user passes an invalid ID to the `--session` parameter, then we will always create a new window for that commandline, regardless of the value of `glomToLastWindow`.
 This will allow users to do something like `wt -s -1 new-tab` to _always_ create a new window.
 Since window IDs are only ever positive integers, then `-1` would be a convenient value for something that's